dm-p/powerbi-visuals-chartxkcd/README.md

 # Using the Visual

-As at this time the visual supports all types available in version 1.0.9 of chart.xkcd and their exposed properties.
+As at this time the visual supports all types available in version 1.0.10 of chart.xkcd and their exposed properties.
 The visual exposes 3 property menus:

-* Core Parameters - allows selection of chart type and setting of parameters in the chart.xkcd spec that sit outside the chart-specific options.
+* **Core Parameters** - allows selection of chart type and setting of parameters in the chart.xkcd spec that sit outside the chart-specific options.
-* Chart Options - provides properties that drive the chart-specific options.
+* **Chart Options** - provides properties that drive the chart-specific options.
-* About - provides version info (+ version of chart.xkcd packaged with the visual)
+* **About** - provides version info (+ version of chart.xkcd packaged with the visual)

 ## Supported Chart Types